angsamuel/GingerVR/README.md

 ### AuthenticNose
 The AuthenticNose prefab acts as a rest-frame for the user.

-To use AuthenticNose prefab must be used in tandem with the OVRCameraRig asset from the Unity Standard Assets package.
-Click the “Use Per Eye Camera” box on the OVRCameraRig.
-Drag the DoubleNose  prefab into the scene, and AuthenticNose will automatically attach two nose models, one to each per eye camera.
-Each nose model is only visible through the corresponding camera, providing a more realistic representation of a human nose.
+AuthenticNose must be used with a two camera VR setup (one camera per eye).
+First attach the prefab to one of the user's cameras.
+Assign each nose model a unique layer.
+Then ensure that each camera has had one of these layers unchecked from the culling mask dropdown menu.
 Configure the noses in the Unity Editor with the following options:
 * Spacing(slider) - configures how far apart the two nose models are.
 * Y Position(slider) -configures the y-axis position of the nose
 * Z Position (slider) - configures the z-axis position of the nose